openNDS/openNDS/docs/source/config.rst

 ***CAUTION*** Larger values consume more memory per client.

-If the client's average rate does not exceed its configured value within the ratecheck window interval (See RateCheckWindow option), no memory is consumed.
+If the client's average rate does not exceed its configured value within the ratecheck window interval (See :ref:`RateCheckWindow` option), no memory is consumed.

 If the rate is set to ``0``, the Bucket Ratio setting has no meaning and no memory is consumed.